-40 In the example scenario, Great Seneca Accounting is a fictional accounting firm that grew from a single
+In the example scenario, Great Seneca Accounting is a fictional accounting firm that grew from a single office location into a larger firm with a regional presence.
+Great Seneca Accounting performs accounting functions related to capturing, communicating, processing, transmitting, and analyzing financial data and accounting services for its customers.

-- 41 office location into a larger firm with a regional presence.
-Great Seneca Accounting performs accounting - 42 functions related to capturing, communicating, processing, transmitting, and analyzing financial data - 43 and accounting services for its customers. - 44 When the firm was first created, most of its employees worked from the Great Seneca Accounting - 45 office, with minimal use of mobile devices.
-They were able to do this without actively embracing mobile - 46 device usage because most of the employees worked at their desks at the company's single location. - 47 Over the years, the Great Seneca Accounting company grew from a local company, where all of its - 48 employees performed work at their desks by using desktop computers provided by the organization, - 49 into a regional firm with employees who work remotely and who support regional customers. - 50 Now, many of the employees spend part of their week traveling and working from customer or other - remote locations.
-This has prompted the organization to specify, as a strategic priority, the need to - 52 support employees to work remotely, while both traveling and working from a customer location.
-As - 53 such, the company wants to embrace BYOD solutions to support its remote work. - 54 Figure 2-1 shows an overview of the typical work environments for a Great Seneca Accounting - 55 employee.
-Many employees work remotely while using their own mobile phones and tablets to perform - 56 both work and personal activities throughout the day. - 57 Figure 2-1 Great Seneca Accounting's Work Environments
+When the firm was first created, most of its employees worked from the Great Seneca Accounting office, with minimal use of mobile devices.
+They were able to do this without actively embracing mobile device usage because most of the employees worked at their desks at the company's single location.

+Over the years, the Great Seneca Accounting company grew from a local company, where all its employees performed work at their desks by using desktop computers provided by the organization, into a regional firm with employees who work remotely and who support regional customers.

+Now, many of the employees spend part of their week traveling and working from customer or other remote locations.
+This has prompted the organization to specify, the need to support employees to work remotely as a strategic priority, while both traveling and working from a customer location.
+Consequently, the company wants to embrace BYOD solutions to support its remote work.

+Figure 2-1 shows an overview of the typical work environments for a Great Seneca Accounting employee.
+Many employees work remotely while using their own mobile phones and tablets to perform both work and personal activities throughout the day.

+Figure 2-1 Great Seneca Accounting's Work Environments

-- 58 Great Seneca Accounting's corporate management initiated a complete review of all policies, - 59 procedures, and technology relating to its mobile deployment to ensure that the company is well - 60 protected against attacks involving personal mobile devices.
-This includes mitigating risks against its - 61 devices, custom applications, and corporate infrastructure supporting mobile services.
-Management - 62 identified NIST's Risk Management Framework (RMF) [4] and Privacy Risk Assessment Methodology - 63 (PRAM) [6] as useful tools for supporting this analysis.
-The company developed Cybersecurity - 64 Framework and Privacy Framework Target Profiles to guide Great Seneca Accounting's decision-making - because the Target Profiles link Great Seneca Accounting's mission and business priorities with - 66 supporting cybersecurity and privacy activities. - 67 Great Seneca Accounting identified the scope of their mobile solution to be both Android and Apple - 68 personally owned mobile phones and tablets.
-While this example scenario intends to provide an - 69 exemplar of organization guidance with a description of BYOD concepts and how to apply those - 70 concepts, this example scenario should not suggest a limit on BYOD uses. - 71 Great Seneca Accounting plans to use NIST SP 1800-22 (this practice guide) to inform its updated BYOD - 72 architecture as well as NIST's Mobile Threat Catalogue to identify threats to mobile deployment.
-These - 73 NIST frameworks and tools used are described further in Appendix E. - As shown in Figure 2-2, this example solution applied multiple mobile device security technologies. - 75 These included a cloud-based Enterprise Mobility Management solution integrated with cloud- and - agent-based mobile security technologies to help deploy a set of security and privacy capabilities that - 77 support the example solution.
+Great Seneca Accounting's corporate management initiated a complete review of all policies, procedures, and technology relating to its mobile deployment to ensure that the company is well protected against attacks involving personal mobile devices.
+This includes mitigating risks against its devices, custom applications, and corporate infrastructure supporting mobile services.
+Management identified NIST's Risk Management Framework (RMF) [4] and Privacy Risk Assessment Methodology (PRAM) [6] as useful tools for supporting this analysis.
+The company developed Cybersecurity Framework and Privacy Framework Target Profiles to guide Great Seneca Accounting's decision-making because the target profiles link Great Seneca Accounting's mission and business priorities with supporting cybersecurity and privacy activities.

+Great Seneca Accounting identified the scope of their mobile solution to be both Android and Apple personally owned mobile phones and tablets.
+While this example scenario intends to provide an exemplar of organization guidance with a description of BYOD concepts and how to apply those concepts, this example scenario should not suggest a limit on BYOD uses.

+Great Seneca Accounting plans to use NIST SP 1800-22 (this practice guide) to inform its updated BYOD architecture as well as NIST's Mobile Threat Catalogue to identify threats to mobile deployment.
+These NIST frameworks and tools used are described further in Appendix E.

+As shown in Figure 2-2, this example solution applied multiple mobile device security technologies.
+These included a cloud-based Enterprise Mobility Management solution integrated with cloud- and agent-based mobile security technologies to help deploy a set of security and privacy capabilities that support the example solution.

-78 Figure 2-2 Example Solution Architecture
+Figure 2-2 Example Solution Architecture

-- 79 Figure 2-3 shows the overall process that Great Seneca Accounting plans to follow.
-It highlights key - 80 activities from various NIST guidance documents related to security and privacy risk management, each - 81 of which is discussed in the sections identified in Figure 2-3.
-Please note that this process is an - 82 abbreviated version of steps provided in NIST SP 800-37 Revision 2 [7], which shows how some available - 83 resources may be used by any organization.
+Figure 2-3 shows the overall process that Great Seneca Accounting plans to follow.
+It highlights key activities from various NIST guidance documents related to security and privacy risk management, each of which is discussed in the sections identified in Figure 2-3.
+Please note that this process is an abbreviated version of steps provided in NIST SP 800-37 Revision 2 [7], which shows how some available resources may be used by any organization.